The PANCE Study Plan They Don’t Teach You in PA School

 Visualization and planning

-This is a very important component of your plan to figure out.
+This is an important component of your plan to figure out.
 It is obvious you want to pick a place where you are not going to be distracted.
 Some general suggestions:

 - Avoid studying at home if you live with your family.
 This is not always easy, but preferable.